SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

 **Round-Shift Amounts (S):** Specified in the description of each round in RFC-1321, I have used an array for these values.
 They determine how many bits are to be shifted in each of the algorithm's rounds.
 They are used solely as an input argument to the Rotate Left function.

-### Process Each Message Block
+#### Process Message in 16-word (512-bit) Blocks

-Using the functions outlined above, RFC-1321 states to do the following with each message block:
+Using the functions and values outlined above, RFC-1321 states to do the following with each message block:

 * Break each block into 16 32-bit chunks (Words), e.g. M[16];